DTjomsland/t3a1-workbook/README.md

 - <strong>Project Management:</strong> Planning and executing the steps for my portfolio website was well organized for the most part.
 I had a plan and I stuck to it outside of a few instances where I learned a new skill and applied it elsewhere.
 A notably good example was how well the website was sorted before I wrote a line of code.
 All of my colors, margins, sizes, and fonts were planned beforehand.
 It saved a lot of time not having to rewrite code over and over because of trial and error.
 I feel as though this was one of my strongest skills deployed for my portfolio project.

 - <strong>Critical Thinking:</strong> This is a skill that I felt I used to the best of my ability at the time.
 I spent a lot of time connecting dots and understanding how everything interacts.
 Just about every feature had a pros and cons list in order to make the best choices.
-I would definitely have done certain parts differently based on the knowledge I have now, but given the knowledge I had at the time, I feel like i utilized my critical thinking skills effectively and to the fullest extent given the circumstances.
+I would definitely have done certain parts differently based on the knowledge I have now, but given the knowledge I had at the time, I feel like I utilized my critical thinking skills effectively and to the fullest extent given the circumstances.

 <br>